insanj/SmartStickyPullToRefresh/README.md

 	[control beginDetectingPullToRefresh]; // throw into viewDidAppear -- adds KVO as-needed to stickyScrollView to animate SmartStickyPullToRefresh (a UIView) beneath and anchored below stickyParentView

 	[control stopDetectingPullToRefresh]; // throw into viewDidDisappear -- removes KVO and any existing pull to refresh business

+It is highly recommended to manually adjust the activation offsets, such as the below snippet from [Submarine](http://insanj.com/submarine):

+	refreshControl.stickyScrollViewDeactivationOffset = -CGRectGetMaxY(self.navigationController.navigationBar.frame) + (self.shyNavBarManager.extensionView ? -44.0 : 0);
+    refreshControl.stickyScrollViewPreActivationOffset = _smartPullToRefresh.stickyScrollViewDeactivationOffset - 50.0;
+    refreshControl.stickyScrollViewActivationOffset = _smartPullToRefresh.stickyScrollViewPreActivationOffset - 50.0;

 To run the example project, clone the repo, and run `pod install` from the Example directory first.